 We keep a significant distance from everyone outside of our immediate family, including and especially grandma and grandpa.

 We will all have new feelings and emotions, since our lifestyle has changed so much.

-To a child, identifying these seemingly obvious changes will help them reorient their expectations and emotional landscape around this restrictive new normal.
+To a child, identifying these seemingly obvious changes will help them reorient their expectations around this restrictive new normal.
 Share your list over the kids’ favorite snack and invite them to share, draw or write anything they want in response.